danielsaidi/ScrollKit/README.md

 }
 ```

-It also has a `ScrollViewWithStickyHeader` that makes it easy to set up a stretchy, sticky header:
+ScrollKit also has a `ScrollViewWithStickyHeader` that makes it easy to set up a stretchy, sticky header:

 ```swift
 struct MyView: View {